ziur/sdfc-idea/_docs/package-management.md

 ---
-layout: docs
+layout: gradle
 title: Package management
-permalink: /docs/packages/
+permalink: /docs/package-management/
 ---
-## 5.1 Management package
+## Management package

 Those tasks are able to install and unisntall packages.

-## 5.2 Install package task
+## Install package task

 This task installs a manage package based on the following parameters: